lunadoan/hugoplate/content/english/blog/how-to-define-success-metric-for-a-feature-launch-091724.md

 ---
-title: "How to Design Success Metrics for a Feature Launch?"
+title: "How to Define Success Metrics for a Feature Launch?"
 meta_title: ""
 description: "Measure success of a feature launch"
 date: 2024-09-17T05:00:00Z